daniel-j-anderson-dev/mandlebrot/readme.md

 # Summary
-A simple library for getting raw pixel data for a given portion or the complex plane.
+A simple library that can generate raw pixel data of a portion of the Mandlebrot set.

+This library also supplys simple command line tools that can be helpfull for getting started quickly.
 Right now only grayscale is supported, but supprot for color profiles is planned.

 Can create: